salmaelgohary/RFID-attendance-system/README.md

     - **Sign-in Time**
     - **Sign-out Time**
     - **RFID Card ID**
-- **Status LEDs and Buzzer**: Indicate the success or failure of scanning an RFID card.

 ## System Workflow
 1. **Initialization**: The system initializes the RFID reader, RTC module, LCD, and servo motor.